psth2876/livestock_analysis/README.md

 ![image](https://user-images.githubusercontent.com/23220212/178728863-d09bc76c-4890-44e4-a676-1ba49576bb5a.png)

-*Figure 76: Bar plot analysis of Horse/Asses in Western Development Region of Nepal.*
+*Figure: Bar plot analysis of Horse/Asses in Western Development Region of Nepal.*

 In the above bar plot we are showing the western development region of